 We’ve done our best to distill all the important information about studying in Germany as a disabled student and condense it in this article, so you can get prepared in advance before coming to Germany.

-When studying in Germany as a disabled student your first station (after student unions within the university campus) where you can address your disability matters is the Deutsches Studentwerkes.
+When studying in Germany as a disabled student your first station (after student unions within the university campus) where you can address your disability matters is the Deutsches Studentenwerk.

 The German state has established a number of organizations whose mission is to address student affairs, including here disabled students studying in Germany.
-These organizations are called Deutsches Studentwerkes.
+These organizations are called Deutsches Studentenwerk.

-Deutsches Studentwerkes are non-profitable organizations that work on identifying students’ common problems and solving them.
+Deutsches Studentenwerk are non-profitable organizations that work on identifying students’ common problems and solving them.

 Currently, in Germany, there is a wide network of these organizations, each covering a particular area and a particular number of universities.
 These organizations are under the umbrella of another larger governmental organization called the German National Association for Students Affairs.